 Of course, NHS rehab is favourable as it ensures that finance is not a barrier.
 If you are able to access funding, we strongly recommend you take advantage of that possibility.

-Private rehab can be expensive but there is no need to spend £5,000 per week, as some centres may charge.
-In fact, £5,000 is enough for a complete programme to access immediate and high-quality rehab programmes.
+Private rehab can be expensive, but there is no need to spend £5,000 per week, as some centres may charge.
+In fact, £5,500 is enough for a complete 28-day programme at The Providence Projects.

 Addiction help in Bristol